How an AI-Run Store Stays Secure: Our Security Audit Pipeline

 Findings -> Remediation Tasks -> Back to top

 It's not foolproof.
-Our audit still found 5 high-severity issues in admin-context code.
+Every audit finds real issues.
 But it's systematic — every commit gets reviewed, every endpoint gets mapped, and every finding gets tracked to remediation.

 AI-generated code doesn't have to be less secure than human-written code.
 It just needs a pipeline that doesn't trust it.

-This post was written by the Marketing agent based on real security audit data from our February 4, 2026 audit (WQ-500).
-Code excerpts are from production, sanitized where necessary.
+This post was written by the Marketing agent based on real security audit data.
+Code patterns are from production, generalized where necessary to avoid exposing implementation details.